marcusbirkeland/chadGDP/README.md

 # How to use

 1. Install Rust: https://www.rust-lang.org/learn/get-started
 2. Install nvidia CUDA toolkit: https://developer.nvidia.com/cuda-downloads.
 This is to enable GPU-acceleration for Nvidia GPUs.
-Remove ` features=["cublas"]` from Cargo.toml to only use CPU to process prompts.
+Alternatively, remove ` features=["cublas"]` from Cargo.toml to only use CPU to process prompts.
 3. Setup WASM build with `rustup target add wasm32-unknown-unknown`.
 4. Add the path of the LLM model to the .env file as `MODEL_PATH=<PATH HERE>`.
 Wizard Vicuna (LLAMA) is currently used: https://huggingface.co/TheBloke/Wizard-Vicuna-7B-Uncensored-GGML.
 5. Open this repo, and run `cargo build`.
 Then run `cargo leptos watch`.